Parretto/displayport-manual/docs/source/build.rst

 Repository
 ^^^^^^^^^^
-The DP IP-cores and reference design can be downloaded from the Github repository at https://github.com/Parretto/DisplayPort
+The DP IP-cores and reference design can be downloaded from the `Github repository <https://github.com/Parretto/DisplayPort>`_.

 The repository file structure is listed in figure 1.